less/less-docs/content/features/detached-rulesets.md

 }
 ```

-A ruleset can be now assigned to a variable or passed in to a mixin and can contain the full set of less features, e.g.
+A ruleset can be now assigned to a variable or passed in to a mixin and can contain the full set of Less features, e.g.

 ```less
 @my-ruleset: {